Ibrahim Hassane Mayaki: Later career

 In August 2000, Mayaki created the Public Policy Analysis Circle (Cercle d'analyse des politiques publiques), a thinktank focusing on health and education policy.

 Since 2009, Mayaki has headed the New Partnership for Africa's Development (NEPAD), an African Union body located in Midrand, South Africa.
 In 2016, he was appointed by Erik Solheim, the Chairman of the Development Assistance Committee, to serve on the High Level Panel on the Future of the Development Assistance Committee under the leadership of Mary Robinson.
 Later that year, he was appointed by United Nations Secretary-General Ban Ki-moon to serve as member of the Lead Group of the Scaling Up Nutrition Movement.

 In March 2020, Mayaki was appointed by the President of the United Nations General Assembly and the President of the United Nations Economic and Social Council as one of the two co-chairs of the High Level Panel on International Financial Accountability Transparency and Integrity for Achieving the 2030 Agenda (FACTI Panel).

-From september 2023, Mayaki will be teaching a course on African Studies at Luiss University in Rome.
+From September 2023, Mayaki will be teaching a course on African Studies, along with Marco Massoni, at Libera Università Internazionale degli Studi Sociali Guido Carli Luiss University ] in Rome.